Your Daily Briefing

 Iterating an identity

 Another priority was giving order to information.
-These updates could get lost just as easily as an email newsletter, so to make it stick, a hierarchy that featured headlines was necessary.
+These updates could get lost just as easily as an email newsletter, so to make it stick, a clear headline-first hierarchy was necessary.

 One piece of feedback I received was that the typography felt distracting.
-In pursuit of sharing information in a prominent way, I had introduced too many different weights.
+In trying to make information stand out, I had unintentionally introduced too many weights.
 I went back to the drawing board to simplify how I was using different weights, and for what specific purpose.
 I also realized that the color palette might be contributing to diminished readability.

 I was fascinated with UI elements and taught myself how wayfinding might provide context — even in something as simple as an Instagram Stories daily briefing.
-Digital breadcrumbs on the bottom offered context and a quick visualization on the length of the day’s briefing; rounded corners brought warmth.
+Breadcrumbs alongthe bottom offered context and a quick visualization on the length of the day’s briefing; rounded corners brought warmth.
 Friendly copy built trust, while colors also helped craft an experience and became a way to signal types of updates.
 My favorite tidbit was the accumulation of cards in the background as another signal to the reader that you were making it further in the daily briefing!

-The priority has always been being that friend who knows what’s up.
-In addition to the use of highlighting to facilitate skimming and screenshotting programming information, a separate greeting page featuring today’s date helped set the tone for the briefing experience (and, we could all use a reminder for today’s date!)
-Additional regular sections included an inspiration quote to start the day and a reminder that “hey, we see you, but you’ve got this,” at the end which reiterated that the Honors College was rooting for your success.
-Truly!
+The priority was always to be that friend who knows what’s going on.
+In addition to the use of highlighting to make skimming and screenshotting information easy, a separate greeting page with the day’s date helped set the tone for the briefing (and honestly, we could all use a reminder!)
+Regular sections included an inspiration quote to start the morning and a reminder that “hey, we see you, but you’ve got this,” that reinforced the Honors College was genuinely rooting for your success!

 One of the neatest aspects of the design system was watching how the daily briefing could adapt to new uses.
-As word spread across the Honors College community, the daily briefing became a spot to introduce regular features, such as featuring resources developed in collaboration with the Honors College’s Student Engagement team.
-I also partnered with staff to spotlight new classes as registration opened.
-The daily briefing also branched out to include live reporting during events.
-Initially I covered these personally, but I developed a design that complemented the photography and video the Honors College staff and student ambassador teams shared in real-time.
+As word spread across the Honors College community, the daily briefing became a home for regular features, such as resources developed with the Honors College’s Student Engagement team and spotlights on new classes as registration opened.
+The daily briefing also expanded into live reporting during events.
+I covered these personally at first, but eventually developed a design that complemented the real-time photography and video shared by the Honors College staff and student ambassador teams.

 “Your Daily Briefing” sparked conversations beyond the Honors College community, and importantly, student participation rates increased.
-What I didn’t expect was resonating beyond current students — we also saw high engagement among families and alumni.
-I believe a part of this success is our encouraging and responsiveness to send us a DM directly.
-This was before link clicks were available in Instagram, so we asked readers to “swipe up” and share a quick thought, inspiring quote or even updates they may have.
+What I didn’t expect was how deeply the briefing would resonate beyond current students — we also saw high engagement among families and alumni.
+I believe a part of this success came from how inviting and responsiveness we were.
+Because this was before link clicks were widely available on Instagram, we encouraged readers to “swipe up” and send us a thought or inspiring quote.
+Encouraging direct messages shaped the briefing into a genuine two-way conversation.

 One of my first priorities was making sure the daily briefing always carried a sense of weight and empathy.
 This would be one of the first interactions a student has in their day.
-Student life can be so stressful at times, so imagine if the experience is friendly one?
+Student life can be so stressful at times, so imagine if this interaction felt like a friendly one?
 “Rise and shine” was born and became the standard greeting for the story.
 Emoji brought necessary warmth.

 ↑ 1,000%